container-storage-interface/spec/spec.md

       // with provided volume group identifier during node stage
       // or node publish RPC calls.
       VOLUME_MOUNT_GROUP = 6;

+      // Indicates the SP supports the NodeGetID RPC.
+      // This enables COs to fetch only the node identifier from
+      // the node side without requiring cloud API credentials.
+      // The topology and capacity information can then be fetched
+      // via ControllerGetNodeInfo.
+      // If the SP supports GET_ID, it MUST also support
+      // GET_NODE_INFO controller capability.
+      GET_ID = 7 [(alpha_enum_value) = true];
     }

     Type type = 1;